Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 print(response.text)
 ```

-The response code should be `200`.
+The response code should be `201` and the URL to get the created list should be contained in the header, named **Location**.

 #### Get all terms in a term list-GET